jhillgithub/utexas_docker/readme.md

 You should now be able to visit the running app in the browser using the IP Address for the App.

+* Replace the IP address below with your EC2 IP Address

 ```shell
 13.15.196.198:3000
 ```